andreymal/mini_fiction/README.md

 ## Features

-* fanfics with genres, characters and events
+* fanfics with characters and tags
 * comments with trees
 * search (powered by [Manticore])
 * user profiles with contacts